softwarefactory-project/sf-infra/roles/next-gen/sync-images/README.md

                       - openstack server list -c ID -f value | head -n1 | xargs openstack server show -c project_id -f value or
                       - openstack --debug server list | grep project_id
+   sync_images_base_names => list with dicts, where:
+        name => the "preffix", on which task will try to determinate which image is the newest one (because we have a date suffix in the image name, so by sorting images we can take newest one).
+                Normally it is: "coreos-crc-extracted-latest"
+        is_upstream => boolean value - it determinate if the image is on remote cloud and should be downloaded to the host, then pushed to the other OpenStack cloud or the image is in same OpenStack cluster.
+For example, it can be:
+                       "rhel-9-crc-".
 ```

 To get `project_id`, do: